World Class Leadership and Team

 Ext.
 1265

-Mission is important to Donnamarie Lynch, MBA, PhD.
-As Chief Operating Officer, she is responsible for the nursing and social services departments at Broadway House for Continuing Care.
+Mission is important to Donnamarie Lynch, MBA, MHA, PhD.
+Before her appointment as President and CEO of Broadway House for Continuing Care, Dr. Lynch served as Chief Operating Officer and was responsible for the nursing and social services departments.
 Dr. Lynch has proven her value to the organization by focusing directly on the needs of our staff members and the residents we serve.

 She is a leader who drives the patient care experience to a new level: “Providing quality care is the culture of the organization.
 A significant number of staff have been here for over 20 years.
 That speaks to the level of dedication to the residents, and to the mission of the organization.”

-Dr. Lynch has earned a Master of Business Administration, as well as a Doctor of Philosophy in Organizational Leadership.
-In addition, she is pursuing a Master of Healthcare Administration.
+Dr. Lynch has earned a Master of Business Administration and a Master of Healthcare Administration, as well as a Doctor of Philosophy in Business Administration with a concentration in Organizational Leadership.

 Board Members